 Infections such as chickenpox (varicella) and German measles (rubella) can be dangerous for an unborn baby.
 If your vaccinations aren't complete or you're not sure if you're immune to certain infections, your preconception care might include blood tests to check for immunity or one or more vaccinations — preferably at least one month before you try to conceive.

 Do you have any chronic medical conditions?

 If you have a chronic medical condition — such as diabetes, asthma or high blood pressure — make sure it's under control before you conceive.
 In some cases, your health care provider might recommend adjusting your medication or other treatments before pregnancy.
 Your health care provider will also explain any special care you might need during pregnancy.

 Tell your health care provider about any medications, herbs or supplements you're taking.
 Depending on the product, your health care provider might recommend changing doses, switching to something else or stopping the product before you conceive.

-This is also the time to start taking prenatal vitamins.
+This is also the time to start taking folic acid.
 The baby's neural tube — which becomes the brain and spinal cord — develops during the first month of pregnancy, possibly before you even know that you're pregnant.
-Taking prenatal vitamins before conception helps prevent neural tube defects.
+Taking folic acid — ideally starting three months before conception — helps prevent neural tube defects.

 Are you at risk of a sexually transmitted infection?